 The next thing was a purchase of some Agastache aurantiaca, also for the hummingbirds.

 He saw recommendations that these be watered about every two weeks.
-I could see him raised his eyebrows.
+I could see him raise his eyebrows.

 The leaves certainly don’t look like those of every-two-weeks plants.